IsakLarsson/nvim-setup/README.md

 # I use Neovim (btw)

-My Neovim config, a work in progress, always changing and evolving.
+My personal Neovim config, a work in progress, always changing and evolving.

+I am currently trying out a different config that is based on NvChad, find my custom files [here](https://github.com/IsakLarsson/nvchad-custom)

 ## Requirements